 As I read this segment in Dare to Lead, I immediately thought of the powerful collaborations I have through the CATDC.
-While I work across a range of teams and feel grateful for every partnership, one team who comes to mind is comprised of Shoba Farrell, Assistant Dean for Teaching and Professional Growth at University High School; Juna McDaid, Middle School Head at Sonoma Country Day School; Tamisha Williams, Dean of Adult Equity and Inclusion at Lick-Wilmerding High School; and me, facilitators for Aspiring Women Administrators of Color.
+While I work across a range of teams and feel grateful for every partnership, one team who comes to mind is comprised of Shoba Farrell, Assistant Dean for Teaching and Professional Growth at University High School; Juna McDaid, former Middle School Head at Sonoma Country Day School; Tamisha Williams, former Dean of Adult Equity and Inclusion at Lick-Wilmerding High School; and me, facilitators for Aspiring Women Administrators of Color.

 Deep Collaboration and Powerful Workshops